mcsammon/mcsammon.github.io/_posts/2020-06-12-meanreversion.md

 # Results

-I run the regression described above at each horizon, every year (one year at a time), and plot the $$\beta_n$$'s for each year in the figure below:
+I run the regression described above at each horizon, every year (i.e. using one year of data at a time), and plot the $$\beta_n$$'s for each year in the figure below:
 ![fig](/Post_Images/6_6_2020/beta.png)

-In all the plots, the red line represents a moving-average of the yearly betas.
-For the 22-day and 5-day frequency, there is a weak downward trend over the past 100 years.
+In all the plots, the red line represents a moving-average of the betas computed each year.
+A blue dot near zero would imply little predictability in that year.

+For the 22-day and 5-day frequencies, there is a weak downward trend over the past 100 years.
 For the 1-day frequency, it seems like predictability increases from the late 20's to the 70's.
-My explanation for this is that the Great Depression was a period of extreme stock volatility, so short-run predictability then was low.
-As we came of of the depression it increased.
+An explanation for this is that the Great Depression was a period of extreme stock volatility (check out the data my co-authors and I posted at: https://stockmarketjumps.com/), so short-run predictability had to be low.
+As we came of of the depression, and volatility declined, predictability mechanically increased.
 Then, as markets became more efficient, the 1-day predictability decreased.

-The high-frequency pictures tell a different story.
-If we look at the 15 min regression, it looks like predictability dissapeared in the 1980's.
-For the 10-min it looks like it dissapeared in the late 1990's.
+The high-frequency pictures tell the same story, but in a more striking way.
+If we look at the 15-min returns regression, it looks like predictability disappeared in early 1990's.
+For the 10-min, it looks like it disappeared in the late 1990's.
 For the 5-min, it looks to be the mid 2000's and for the 2 min it is around 2010.

 This is consistent with the idea that the market is getting 'faster'.
-The massive improvement in trading technology, co-location of computers near exchanges, and the growth of algorithmic trading firms likely together eleminated predictability even at very short horizons.
+The massive improvement in technology, co-location of computers near exchanges, and the growth of algorithmic trading firms likely together eliminated predictability, even at very short horizons.

-From the same regressions, I plot the R-squared i.e. the percent of variation in future returns, $$r_{(t+n,t+1)}$$, explained by past returns $$r_{(t,t-n)}$$.
+From the same regressions, I plot the R-squared i.e. the percent of variation in future returns, $$r_{(t+n,t+1)}$$, explained by past returns $$r_{(t,t-n)}$$ each year:

 ![fig](/Post_Images/6_6_2020/r2.png)

-The R-squared values tell a similar picture to the betas.
-The R-squareds at all horizons has pretty much dropped to zero: this means that past returns have almost no predictive power for future returns, at least over these 'short' horizons.
+An R-squared near zero means zero predictability.
+The R-squared values tell a stronger story than the betas:  The r-squared values at each horizon went to zero faster than the betas did!

 # Wrap Up